 - Mobile provider-3G/4G service provider name.
 You may select one of the six mobile service providers operating in Russian Federation (their settings are stored in the device memory): Megafon, Beeline, MTS, Skylink, Tele2, Yota.
 Click 'Default' button to fill in the connection settings with the selected service provider parameters.
-If the service provider settings in your region differ from the proposed ones, edit them accordingly; - If your provider is missing from the list, select 'Other' and enter your service provider settings into fields: - Protocol-this field is available only when 'Other' is selected in the mobile service providers list.
-For most cases, mobile service providers establish network access using PPPoE, however some modems may require DHCP for proper operation; - Username-username used for authentication in the wireless network; - Password-password used for authentication in the wireless network; - Dial-up number-dial-up number for wireless network connection (e.g. \99\\\1#). - Additional parameters-parameters for wireless network connection (e.g. AT+CGDCONT=1,IP,internet-for Megafon); do not use quotation marks in this string; - MTU-maximum block size for data transmitted via the network (1492 is recommended).
+If the service provider settings in your region differ from the proposed ones, edit them accordingly; - If your provider is missing from the list, select 'Other' and enter your service provider settings into fields; - Protocol-this field is available only when 'Other' is selected in the mobile service providers list.
+For most cases, mobile service providers establish network access using PPPoE, however some modems may require DHCP for proper operation; - Username-username used for authentication in the wireless network; - Password-password used for authentication in the wireless network; - Dial-up number-dial-up number for wireless network connection (e.g. 991#). - Additional parameters-parameters for wireless network connection (e.g. AT+CGDCONT=1,IP,internet-for Megafon); do not use quotation marks in this string; - MTU-maximum block size for data transmitted via the network (1492 is recommended); - Disable masquerade-when selected, the IP Spoofing of a sender of a local subnet packet is disable.